 The two above series together make for a weak positive.
 Demand for loans is still quite strong, but standards have stopped moving towards accommodation.

-Note that the Chicago Financial Indexes measure credit conditions as well, but have the advantage of being reported weekly rather than once every three months.
+Note that the Chicago Financial Indexes measure credit conditions as well, but have the advantage of credit reporting weekly rather than once every three months.
 Interestingly, both the adjusted and leverage indexes significantly deteriorated just since the Fed started raising rates over a month ago.
 Below I include those two measures compared with the percentage of banks tightening standards for large firms (as above) for comparison:

 It would not be surprising at all for next Quarter’s senior loan officer survey to cross the threshold into negative territory – but it’s not there yet.